lfurtkevicova/gislab-my-notes/docs/datasets.rst

 Data sets
 *********

-Some basic information about our data aiming to be a part of examples indroduced in this documentation.
+Some basic information about our data aiming to be a part of examples introduced in this documentation.

 ================